-(ii) In respect of hire purchase and leased assets, additional provision shall be made as under:

-(a) Where hire charges of rentals are overdue u Nil (b) Where hire charges lease rentals are ove 12 months but upto 2 rdue for more than 10 percent of the net book value (c) Where hire charges of rentals are overdue for 24 months but upto 36 r more than 40 percent of the net book value (d) where hire charges o rentals are overdue for 36 months but upto 4 or more than 70 percent of the net book value (e) where hire charges o rentals are overdue for 48 months 100 percent of the net book value

-(iii) On expiry of a period of 12 months after the due date of the last instalment of hire purchase/leased asset, the entire net book value shall be fully provided for.
+- (ii) In respect of hire purchase and leased assets, additional provision shall be made as under: - (a) Where hire charges or lease Nil rentals are overdue upto 12 months (b) Where hire charges or 10 percent of the lease rentals are overdue for more than net book value 12 months but upto 24 months (c) Where hire charges or lease 40 percent of the rentals are overdue for more than net book value 24 months but upto 36 months (d) where hire charges or lease 70 percent of the rentals are overdue for more than net book value 36 months but upto 48 months (e) where hire charges or lease 100 percent of the rentals are overdue for more than net book value - (iii) On expiry of a period of 12 months after the due date of the last instalment of hire purchase/leased asset, the entire net book value shall be fully provided for.

+48 months

-- (1) The amount of caution money/margin money or security deposits kept by the borrower with the non-banking financial company in pursuance of the hire purchase agreement may be deducted against the provisions stipulated under clause (i) above, if not already taken into account while arriving at the equated monthly instalments under the agreement.
-The value of any other security available in pursuance to the hire purchase agreement may be deducted only against the provisions stipulated under clause (ii) above. - (2) The amount of security deposits kept by the borrower with the non-banking financial company in pursuance to the lease agreement together with the value of any other security available in pursuance to the lease agreement may be deducted only against the provisions stipulated under clause (ii) above. - (3) It is clarified that income recognition on and provisioning against NPAs are two different aspects of prudential norms and provisions as per the norms are required to be made on NPAs on total outstanding balances including the depreciated book value of the leased asset under reference after adjusting the balance, if any, in the lease adjustment account.
-The fact that income on an NPA has not been recognised cannot be taken as reason for not making provision.
+(1) The amount of caution money/margin money or security deposits kept by the borrower with the non-banking financial company in pursuance of the hire purchase agreement may be deducted against the provisions stipulated under clause (i) above, if not already taken into account while arriving at the equated monthly instalments under the agreement.
+The value of any other security available in pursuance to the hire purchase agreement may be deducted only against the provisions stipulated under clause (ii) above.

-- (4) An asset which has been renegotiated or rescheduled as referred to in paragraph (2) (1) (xvi) (b) of these Directions shall be a sub-standard asset or continue to remain in the same category in which it was prior to its renegotiation or reschedulement as a doubtful asset or a loss asset as the case may be.
-Necessary provision is required to be made as applicable to such asset till it is upgraded. - (5) The balance sheet to be prepared by the NBFC may be in accordance with the provisions contained in sub-paragraph (2) of paragraph 10. - (6) All financial leases written on or after April 1, 2001 attract the provisioning requirements as applicable to hire purchase assets. - (7) 14[In case of NBFC-MFIs, if the advance covered by Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) guarantee becomes non-performing, no provision need be made towards the guaranteed portion.
-The amount outstanding in excess of the guaranteed portion should be provided for as per the extant guidelines on provisioning for non-performing advances.]
+- (2) The amount of security deposits kept by the borrower with the non-banking financial company in pursuance to the lease agreement together with the value of any other security available in pursuance to the lease agreement may be deducted only against the provisions stipulated under clause (ii) above. - (3) It is clarified that income recognition on and provisioning against NPAs are two different aspects of prudential norms and provisions as per the norms are required to be made on NPAs on total outstanding balances including the depreciated book value of the leased asset under reference after adjusting the balance, if any, in the lease adjustment account.
+The fact that income on an NPA has not been recognised cannot be taken as reason for not making provision. - (4) An asset which has been renegotiated or rescheduled as referred to in paragraph (2) (1) (xxiii) (b) of these Directions shall be a substandard asset or continue to remain in the same category in which it was prior to its renegotiation or reschedulement as a doubtful asset or a loss asset as the case may be.
+Necessary provision is required to be made as applicable to such asset till it is upgraded. - (5) The balance sheet to be prepared by the NBFC may be in accordance with the provisions contained in sub-paragraph (2) of paragraph 11. - (6) All financial leases written on or after April 1, 2001 attract the provisioning requirements as applicable to hire purchase assets. - (7) In case of NBFC-MFIs, if the advance covered by Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) guarantee becomes non-performing, no provision need be made towards the guaranteed portion.
+The amount outstanding in excess of the guaranteed portion should be provided for as per the extant guidelines on provisioning for non-performing advances.